 Please keep in mind that every building is unique.
 Thereby, the relative significance of the factors discussed do vary.
-Also keep in mind that changing one factor will often impact others.
+Changing one factor will often impact others.
 As a result, the whole process should be thought through in advance to prevent unintended negative consequences.

 As you read through the comments below, it will quickly become obvious that many of the best practices of indoor air quality reinforce each other.
 For instance, one of the most efficient ways to control humidity also increases ventilation.
 This also ensures the home is kept under positive pressure.